devlooped/Dynamically/readme.md

-In adition to a dynamic object (or an [ExpandoObject](https://learn.microsoft.com/en-us/dotnet/api/system.dynamic.expandoobject?view=net-7.0), for example), you can also pass in objects from other strongly typed values that come from a different assembly, but that has the same structure.
+In adition to a dynamic object (or an [ExpandoObject](https://learn.microsoft.com/en-us/dotnet/api/system.dynamic.expandoobject?view=net-7.0), for example), you can also pass in objects from other strongly typed values that come from a different assembly as long as it has the same structure.
 This allows fast in-memory object mapping without any serialization or extra allocations.

 The factory works too for Newtonsoft.Json deserialized objects, for example: